LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 #(1 2 3 4)
 ```

-This will create immutable vector that can't be changed.
+This will create an immutable vector that can't be changed.
 To create a vector that can be modified you
 can use:

 ```scheme